mdbloice/Labeller/README.md

 ## Options

-Currently, the only options are to supply the number of classes and the class labels.
+Currently, the only user definable parameters is the list of class names.
 This will change as the application develops.

 ## Requirements